How to ventilate a cathedral ceiling

 Then you match it with a ceiling vent or register that can be opened and closed at will, either manually, push / pull with a rod of suitable length, or if it’s too high with a electrically operated ceiling vent via switch or remote controlled.

-It’s advisable to choose a ceiling vent or register able to be opened incrementally so that it can be used to freshen the room at varied times during the year as occasion requires
+It’s advisable to choose a ceiling vent or register able to be opened incrementally so that it can be used to freshen the room at various times during the year as occasion requires especially in teenager bedrooms.

 The difference experienced as a consequence of the installation will be quite remarkable, a different room altogether especially if the room is on an upper level.
 The roof ventilator chosen in such a case will need to be larger as the total heat load of the house will be trying to get out of the roof ventilator/ cupola.

-It may seem like an unwelcome expense but ventilation properly done will be well worth the distinct transformation.
+It may seem like an unwelcome expense but ventilation properly done is well worth the distinct transformation.

-All equipment should be selected on performance and not cost.
+All ventilation products should be selected on performance and and durability, not cost.

-Stay away from plastic products as they will inevitably become brittle and break, due to the leaching of the plasticizers, leaving you with a degree of difficulty in replacing them in due course
+Stay away from plastic products as they will inevitably become brittle and break, due to the leaching of the plasticizes, leaving you with a degree of difficulty in replacing them in due course.